 What causes a retroverted uterus?

-• congenital, i.e. present from birth
+- congenital, i.e. present since birth

-What treatments are available for retroverted uterus?
+What are the treatments for a retroverted uterus?

 In most cases, since a retroverted uterus presents no particular symptoms, women receive no treatment.
 However, if the pain is too severe and incapacitating, treatment may be considered.